Why You Need Landlord Insurance!

 - Loss of Rent / Alternative – Loss of rent cover protects you and your income if your tenants have to move out after an insured event such as a flood or fire.
 Loss of rent cover can protect your loss of income and the additional costs of arranging alternative accommodation on your tenants’ behalf.

-(It’s also important to note that if you have a rental property insured under a standard home insurance policy and you haven’t advised your insurer that the property is let out, this can cause issues with claims as this is a material fact for Insurers.)
+(It’s also important to note that if you have a rental property insured under a standard home insurance policy.
+But you haven’t advised your insurer that the property is let out, this can cause issues with claims as this is a material fact for Insurers.)

 As a landlord, what problems might I face?